Chrysler Town & Country (minivan): Minivan production

-Chrysler Town & Country and Dodge Grand Caravan minivans with Stow 'n Go & Swivel 'n Go seats are built in Windsor, Ontario.

-Two plants have had the task of building the Town & Country, with Saint Louis Assembly assembling it from 1989 until 2001, and Windsor from 2001 to the present.
-As of May 2006, Windsor Assembly will be the lead producer of the RT, but will not fully take over until 2009 when they phase out current production of the Pacifica (CS).
-Saint Louis Assembly minivan plant was closed in October 2008 making Windsor the sole producer of the Chrysler Town & Country and Dodge Grand Caravan.
+The Chrysler Town & Country and Dodge Grand Caravan minivans with Stow 'n Go and Swivel 'n Go seats were built in Windsor, Ontario.
+Two plants had the task of building the Town & Country, with Saint Louis Assembly assembling it from 1989 until 2001, and Windsor from 2001 onwards.
+In May 2006, Windsor Assembly became the lead producer of the RT, but would not fully take over until 2009 after phasing out production of the Pacifica (CS).
+The Saint Louis Assembly plant was closed in October 2008, making Windsor the sole producer of the Chrysler Town & Country and Dodge Grand Caravan.

-Taiwanese-market Town & Country minivans were assembled in Yangmei, Taiwan under license by the China Motor Corporation, starting with the 2006 model year.
-They are based on the European market Chrysler Grand Voyager with the 3.3 L engine, with minor changes for the local market including LED taillights and backup cameras.
-In 2007, production ended and the production line was relocated to China where Soueast continued to assemble it under the Chrysler Grand Voyager and Dodge Grand Caravan nameplates from 2008 until late 2010.
+Taiwanese-market Town & Country minivans were assembled in Yangmei under license by the China Motor Corporation, starting with the 2006 model year.
+They are based on the European-market Chrysler Grand Voyager with the 3.3 L engine, with minor changes for the local market including LED taillights and backup cameras.
+Production ended in 2007, and the production line was relocated to China, where Soueast continued to assemble it under the Chrysler Grand Voyager and Dodge Grand Caravan nameplates from 2008 until late 2010.

-From 1991 until 2007 Chrysler Voyager/Grand Voyager cars were assembled in Austria and sold out in Europe and in many other global markets.
-Since 2008 the European-Version is also produced in Ontario, although diesel engines are still available, and the trim is also different.
-From the outside the cars look very similar to the North American Town & Country Model, but are sold as the Chrysler Grand Voyager.
+From 1991 until 2007, Chrysler Voyager/Grand Voyager cars were assembled in Austria and sold out in Europe and in many other global markets.
+The European version was also produced in Ontario from 2008 onwards, although diesel engines are still available, and the trim is also different.
+From the outside the cars look very similar to the North American Town & Country, but are sold as the Chrysler Grand Voyager.

 The Town & Country is also marketed in Mexico, Venezuela, and from 2011 on, in Brazil, as it was previously sold there rebadged as the Chrysler Caravan.